-"stack height" means the vertical distance measured in metres between the points of discharge from a stack into the atmosphere and the land thereunder;
+"stack height" means the vertical distance measured in metres between the points of discharge from a stack into the atmosphere and the land thereunder as guided under part XIV of the Fifth Schedule.;

-"stationary source" means any fixed building, structure, facility, installation, equipment or any motor vehicle, waterborne craft, aircraft or diesel locomotive deposited, parked, moored, or otherwise remaining temporarily in place, which emits or may emit any air pollutant; "Standard conditions" means a temperature of 293° K (20°C) and a pressure of 101.3 kilopascals (29.92 in Hg);
+"stationary source" means any fixed building, structure, facility, installation, equipment or any motor vehicle, waterborne craft, aircraft or diesel locomotive deposited, parked, moored, or otherwise remaining temporarily in place, which emits or may emit any air pollutant; "Standard conditions" means a temperature of 293° K (20°C) and a pressure of 101.3 kilopascals (29.92 in Hg); "suspended particulate matter" means all particulate material which persists in the atmosphere or in flue gas stream for lengthy periods because the particles are too small in size to have appreciable falling velocity; "vehicle testing center" means any registered facility designated by the Authority for the purposes of inspecting motor vehicles on exhaust emissions, 'volatile organic compounds' means any organic compound with a boiling point of below 145°C which plays a role in atmospheric photochemical reactions; Objective.

-Objective.
 3. The objective of these Regulations is to provide for the prevention, control and abatement of air pollution to ensure clean and healthy ambient air.

-- Application.
-4. (1) These Regulations shall apply to:- - (a) all internal combustion engines; - (b) all premises, places, processes, operations, or works to which the provisions of the Act and Regulations made thereunder apply; and - (c) any other appliance or activity that the Cabinet Secretary may by order in the Gazette, specify.

-(2) The provisions of these Regulations shall be in addition to other requirements imposed by or under the Act or any other written law.
+Application.
+4. (1) These Regulations shall apply to:- (a) all internal combustion engines; (b) all premises, places, processes, operations, or works to which the provisions of the Act and Regulations made thereunder apply; and (c) any other appliance or activity that the Cabinet Secretary may by order in the Gazette, specify.(2) The provisions of these Regulations shall be in addition to other requirements imposed by or under the Act or any other written law.

-Exemptions .

-(3) Notwithstanding paragraph (1), the following operations shall be permissible under these Regulations provided that they are not used for the disposal of refuse-
+Exemptions.
+(3) Notwithstanding paragraph (1), the following operations shall be permissible under these Regulations provided that they are not used for the disposal of waste and shall be subject to prescription of appropriate environmental and social safeguards by the Authority source, there are no emission standards, targets or guidelines set out in these Regulations, the Authority may apply, subject to such modifications, if any, as the Authority may consider necessary, any internationally recognized emission standards, targets or guidelines in relation to the air pollutant or air pollutant source.